gatk555/simavr/README.md

 <H5>Connecting the external circuit.</H5>
 If the firmware is to do anything, there needs to be a connection to a simulated external circuit.
-In most cases this will use the digital input and output functions of the AVR general-purpose I/O ports (GIOPs).
+In many cases this will use the digital input and output functions of the AVR general-purpose I/O ports (GPIOs).
-Some internal peripheral simulations route through the GIOP simulation, so external code does not need to consider what goes on inside, while others are handled through their own interfaces.
+Some internal peripheral simulations route through the GPIO simulation, so external code does not need to consider what goes on inside, while others are handled through their own interfaces.
 <P>